-The Master of Music with a specialization in Music Education prepares students for an advanced level of K-12 teaching or for doctoral degree work in music education.
-Programs of study include Instrumental Music Education and Vocal/Choral Music Education.
+The M.M. with a specialization in music education prepares students for an advanced level of K-12 teaching or for doctoral degree work in music education.
+Programs of study include instrumental music education and vocal/choral music education.
 Students choose between the master's thesis or the graduate music education project applicable to the specific teaching area.
 Topics are chosen in consultation with the student's graduate committee/chair advisor.

 Application requirements can be found at Graduate School Admission Requirements and include:

 For more detailed admission requirements, please refer to music in the current graduate catalog.

 For more information about the hybrid Master of Music - Music Education specialization, contact USD Online at 605-658-6200 or by e-mail at email@example.com.